SERVICE · AI COPILOT

 01

-Using a RAG architecture, we connect Confluence, SharePoint, Google Drive, Notion, ERP/CRM, and databases—and fully inherit your existing permission model, so users only ever see what they were already cleared to see.
-No cross-department leakage.
+A RAG architecture connects Confluence, SharePoint, Google Drive, Notion, ERP/CRM, and databases, and inherits your existing permission model in full.
+Users only ever see what they were already cleared to see.
+Nothing leaks across departments.

 02

-Responses come with clickable source links and cited passages so employees can verify the original in one click.
-The backend keeps a full record of questions and citations, making compliance and internal audit straightforward and keeping hallucination risk firmly in check.
+Responses come with clickable source links and cited passages, so anyone can open the original in one click.
+The backend logs every question and citation, which makes compliance and internal audit straightforward and keeps hallucination risk in check.

 03

-It embeds directly into Slack, a browser extension, and your internal systems—no new tab to open, no new interface to learn.
+It embeds into Slack, a browser extension, and your internal systems.
+No new tab to open, no new interface to learn.
 The Copilot shows up exactly where people already do their work.

 04

-Beyond answering questions, it can check order status, pull a report, open a ticket, or kick off an approval—through secure, permission-scoped tool calls that extend the Copilot from finding information to getting things done.
+Beyond answering questions, it can check order status, pull a report, open a ticket, or start an approval through secure, permission-scoped tool calls that move the Copilot from finding information to getting things done.

 05

-We build eval datasets, human labeling, and automated scoring to quantify hit rate and hallucination rate, then iterate prompts, retrieval, and guardrails weekly against real usage—so quality keeps climbing after launch.
+We build eval datasets, human labeling, and automated scoring to quantify hit rate and hallucination rate, then tune prompts, retrieval, and guardrails weekly against real usage.
+Quality keeps climbing after launch.

 06